xcurveballx/storage-manager/README.md

 Class `Storage` provides us with a simple set of methods needed to interact with browsers' `sessionStorage` & `localStorage` objects.
 The detailed description of the methods can be found in the documentation.

-It is presented as a npm package and can be installed via `npm install storage-manager`.
+It is presented as npm package and can be installed via `npm install storage-manager`.
 Being written as ES2015 class, it should be imported before usage.
 All its methods can be called within the instance object like
 ```js
 let st = new Storage();
 st.save("users", data)